zajer/trs-ssp-bridge/examples/ex1/readme.txt

-Compile the project or copy the four executable files here from the parent directory.
+Compile the project and make sure ./runme.sh file has the permission to be executed (chmod +x runme.sh if not).
 Then run ./runme.sh script.
+This will produce new files with "exmp_" prefix.